 Outdoor Watering Schedule

-The City implemented a new outdoor watering schedule in January 2021.
-The new watering days are based on the last number of your address and are now spread out over seven days rather than six to better balance water usage throughout the week.
+The watering days are based on the last number of your address and are spread out over seven days to balance water usage throughout the week.

 The best time to water is before noon or after 7 p.m.
 The watering schedule is voluntary unless drought restrictions are in place; however, the City recommends you follow the schedule even when no drought restrictions are in effect.

 Currently, there are no mandatory restrictions enacted.
 We recommend that you water no more than once per week, as temperatures are still cool and spring-like.